yugeniom/S4/README.md

 ```
 sudo apt-get update
 sudo apt install make git gcc g++
-sudo apt-get install libopenblas-dev libfftw3-dev libsuitesparse-dev
+sudo apt install libopenblas-dev libfftw3-dev libsuitesparse-dev
 ```

 - libopenblas installs OpenBLAS, to satisfy the LAPACK and BLAS requirements
 - lib fftw3 install FFTW3, to satisfy the FFTW requirements
 - libsuitesparse install libraries to satisdy CHOLMOD & related requirements

+If you want, you can also install the boost libraries using `sudo apt install libboost-all-dev` instead of running `make boost`.

 **On MacOS using Homebrew:**

 ```
-brew install fftw suite-sparse openblas lapack
+brew install fftw suite-sparse openblas lapack boost
 ```

 You can get the make and git commands from homebrew, or through Apple Developer Tools.
 If the packages are installed/symlinked by Homebrew to the default location (/usr/local/include) you should not have to modify the Makefile, and you should be able to use the same Makefile as Ubuntu/Linux (i.e. no need to use Makefile.osx).

-*If you have multiple Python versions, you make need to modify the S4_pyext part of the Makefile:*
+*If you have multiple Python versions, you may need to modify the S4_pyext part of the Makefile:*

 ````
 pip3 install --upgrade ./